studywysc/studywysc.github.io/docs/_docs/about/privacy.md

 ### Privacy Policy

-Last updated: 22 Mar 2020
+Last updated: 2 Apr 2020
-- Letting users know that we collect logs for security purposes
+- Letting users know that we collect logs and how we do it
 - Bringing to attention how data may be stored by our data processors

 ### Identity & access